 Bose L1 Compact

 I have used two L1 Compacts professionally for the past seven years.
 When I purchased them they were the only ultra-portable, self-contained, compact line array speakers.
 The machine is operated by a small line array composed of six 2′′ drivers designed to span approximately 180 degrees to the darn.
 This line array slips perfectly into one of two extensions of plastic tube speakers.
-Sitting directly on the table, these extensions connect into a base panel.
-The speaker-extensions of the L1 Compact are special.
-They house the wiring that power the line array and also provide setup height options.
-An 8′′ sub woofer from the floor panel drives out the bottom end.
+Sitting directly on the table, these extensions connect to a base panel.
+The speaker extensions of the L1 Compact are special.
+They house the wiring that powers the line array and also provide setup height options.
+An 8′′ subwoofer from the floor panel drives out the bottom end.

 The main things on my list are more power, reverb on the mic and instrument channels, and Bluetooth streaming capability.
 An additional advantage will be mixer control from a remote IOS or Android device (really present in the IP300 Turbosound).

-I selected the Turbosound IP300 after months of looking, because I think it is the best compact line array speaker in shootout.
-I purchased two IP300’s and used them for practice, both for small and big events.
-They are much powerful than the L1 Compacts.
+I selected the Turbosound IP300 after months of looking because I think it is the best compact line array speaker in the shootout.
+I purchased two IP300s and used them for practice, both for small and big events.
+They are much more powerful than the L1 Compacts.
 I can stream the Bluetooth stereo, connect a microphone and guitar and monitor the mix wireless on my android phone using Turbosound ‘s app.